 Due to the lower humidity, colder temperatures and reduced sebum production, our skin has to endure during the winter months.
 Give it some extra TLC and your skin will look like it used to.

 TIP 1: Never skip your cleanser

 If your skin feels dry, we are more likely to skip the cleansing step more quickly, better not to!
-It is wrong to say that facial cleansing is associated with tight, dry skin.
+It is wrong that facial cleansing is associated with tight, dry skin.
 Choose a cleanser that cleans your skin well, but certainly does not dry out extra.
-During the day, pollution, dirt etc. gets on your face - so it is definitely necessary to cleanse your skin thoroughly.
+Throughout the day, pollution, dirt, etc. gets on your face - so it is definitely necessary to cleanse your skin thoroughly.
 The Facial Cleanser from Verso is ideal for this.
-Shea butter ensures that your skin does not dry out and remains nicely nourished, fruit enzymes break down the dirt.
+Shea butter ensures that your skin does not dry out and stays nicely nourished, fruit enzymes break down the dirt.
 A beautiful clean skin without a tight feeling is the result!

 The skin under our eyes is very thin, sensitive and fragile.
 We should certainly not forget that during the winter.
 Relaxing and resting is the most important means for a fresh-looking look, but if you don't have much time for me-time, a good eye serum can help a lot.
 Ingredients like vitamins A, K & E go a long way - bye bye dark circles, fine lines & puffiness!